Eighonet/REIGNNv1/README.md

 In order to launch the tests, you need to create environment with the help of requirements.txt and download the full dataset via download.sh.

-# Constructing your own datasets
+# Constructing your own dataset

 # Contact us